How HR Should View Workplace Culture to Drive Business Performance

 Why Workplace Culture Matters

-• Harvard Business School found that an effective culture can explain up to 50% of performance differences among organizations in the same industry.
+• Harvard Business School found that an effective culture can explain up to 50% of performance differences among organizations operating in the same industry.

 • Our organizational alignment research shows that culture accounts for 40% of the variance in revenue growth, profitability, customer retention, leadership effectiveness, and employee engagement.

-1. Understand Your Current Culture
+1. Assess Your Current Culture

-2. Define Your Needed Culture
+2. Define the Culture You Need

-3. Prioritize the Cultural Gaps
+3. Prioritize the Biggest Cultural Gaps

-4. Create Workstreams to Close the Gaps
+4. Build Workstreams to Close the Gaps

 The Bottom Line